Indus-Sapphire/ModMark-Automation/README.md

 * `tkinter` (Graphical User Interface)
 * `pyautogui` (Coordinate mapping and macro execution)
 * `keyboard` (Global hotkey listening)

-## Installation & Usage
-*(For colleagues and non-technical users, a compiled `.exe` is available in the [Releases] tab.)*

-1. Clone this repository.
-2. Install the required dependencies: `pip install pyautogui keyboard`
-3. Run `python modmark_gui.py`
-4. Use the UI to set your target coordinates and begin marking.

 ## Important Disclaimer
 This tool was developed independently to assist with personal accessibility and workflow efficiency.
 It is not affiliated with, endorsed by, or supported by Pearson or any other educational assessment organisation.